Fees

 Why We Don’t Have Fixed Fees

 Remember the old saying, ‘You get what you pay for.’
 Do you really think you will get a quality job if a firm offers a fixed price for, as an example, preparing a return with a business Schedule C and a taxpayer comes into their office with numerous categories of expenses or financial transactions?
-Many firms offering fixed fees often utilize personnel who are insufficiently trained in tax law and procedures to do the actual work.
+Many firms offering fixed fees often utilize personnel who are insufficiently trained in tax law and procedures to do the work.
 You may save some money in preparation or representation fees.
 Still, there is a significant risk that an audit could result in the IRS or State agency issuing a bill for thousands of dollars in additional tax, penalties, and interest.
 Alternatively, if a return is not properly prepared, the taxpayer may end up paying excessive tax, penalties, or interest at the time of original filing.

 Using a fixed representation fee will always result in some clients paying more than they should have.
 That’s not fair to clients.
 That’s why almost all credible EA, CPA, and attorney professionals charge for their services based on time.
 By the way, it violates ethical standards for any professional to charge for services based on tax savings or the amount of your refund on an original return!
 Stay away from any firm that prices their services on that basis!